Using Bleach to Pass a Drug Test – Does it Work?

 This regimen involves sneaking bleach (either in powder or liquid form) into the testing facility and adding it into the urine.

-On the flipside, there are several challenges that make this method simply unreliable and not worth thinking about.
+On the flipside, several challenges make this method simply unreliable and not worth thinking about.

 First, the toxic nature of bleach makes it a real challenge to sneak it into the testing facility.
 While you could easily hide bleach powder under your fingernails or toenails, do know that it can easily damage the nail matrix or even cause serious burns on any part of your body that it comes into contact with.